Information technology, communication and medical equipment.

 Source: Newsweek (2017)

-This company received an S&P Global ESG Score of 33/100 in the Industrial Conglomerates category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 37/100 in the Industrial Conglomerates category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 A Northern Californian jury found this company guilty of conspiring to fix prices of liquid crystal displays and fined it $87m.
 Customers brought a civil lawsuit against Toshiba and other LCD providers alleging anti-competitive practices.
 While most other defendants settled out of court, this company fought the allegations in a San Francisco federal court and is now forced to return $70m to consumers and $17m to manufacturers.
 [Listed under Information due to age of court finding]